RISKVFT/AutomatePULPissimo/README.md

 ```
 ### download and debug application on pulpissimo!!!!
 Your board name will be called BOARD and should be between: zcu102,zcu104,genesys2, zedboard, nexys and nexys_video.
-Your connector name will be CONNECTOR_NAME.
+Your connector name will be `CONNECTOR_NAME`.
-You have to placed openOCD config file in ./pulpissimo/fpga/pulpissimo-zcu102/ and named it $CONNECTOR_NAME.cfg.
+You have to placed openOCD config file in `./pulpissimo/fpga/pulpissimo-zcu102/` and named it `$CONNECTOR_NAME.cfg`.
 echo "Give me a valid usb name which is inside /dev directory (ttyUSB0 as default)"
 read USB